Tapping Into the Previous Value of Human Connectedness with Rob Lawless and Aliza Kline

 - The three core operating values of One Table are joy, hospitality, and otherness in an ancient communal wellness practice.
 [41:53]

-- How do we build resilience to move past these times of sparse connection and abundant loneliness?
+- How do we build resilience and the value of human to move past these times of sparse connection and abundant loneliness?
 [47:41]

 Aliza Kline is a dynamic leader and social entrepreneur.
 Aliza was also the founding executive director of Mayyim Hayyim Community Mikveh and Education Center in Boston, an international model for re-imagining Jewish ritual open to the full diversity of the Jewish community.
 In 2009, Aliza was awarded an Avi Chai Fellowship.
 A trained coach and design thinking facilitator, Aliza has worked with clients throughout North America and Israel.
 She earned her BA from Washington University in St. Louis and her MPA from New York University.
 She lives in Brooklyn, New York with her husband Bradley Solmsen and their daughters Ela, Gila, and Nomi.

 This episode of Harvesting Happiness Talk Radio is sponsored by:

 Talkspace — May is Mental Health Awareness month and with life feeling so uncertain right now you may feel like reaching out for support.
 You can bolster your emotional well-being by speaking with a Talkspace online therapist.
 Harvesting Happiness listeners get $100 off their first month by using the code ‘Happiness’ at Talkspace.com or when using the Talkspace app.